 By emphasizing the feeling and experience (both during and after) of eating well, we can use it as a tool to connect rather than escape.
 Eating healthily becomes a byproduct of self-love and connection, rather than the main focus.
 When we tune into what our eating patterns are telling us, we can start to do the deeper work of healing the relationship to the self, and when we redefine this relationship, what we put into ourselves naturally follows suit.

 At Soltara, we aim to help you jumpstart this process of connection through conscious cooking on all levels.
 Diet is an important part of the healing process, both on its own and also to help prepare the mind and body for plant medicine work.
-We work closely with our shamans to prepare wholesome, delicious meals that adhere to the traditional dietary guidelines of working with ayahuasca.
+We work closely with our healers to prepare wholesome, delicious meals that adhere to the traditional dietary guidelines of working with ayahuasca.
 All of our meals are freshly prepared in-house by our loving kitchen staff.
 Bringing the rich local flavor of Costa Rican cuisine, we offer a chance to experience a connection to the land and culture while nourishing the body, mind, and spirit.

 Whether on its own or in conjunction with plant medicine work, food can be a lifetime part of the path to healing and wholeness, and a valuable tool to better understanding and experiencing the self.